 The flow direction raster can be created by running the Flow Direction function.

 The input pour point locations.

-This raster represents pixels above which the contributing area, or catchment, will be determined.
-All pixels that are not NoData will be used as source pixels.
+This raster represents cells above which the contributing area, or catchment, will be determined.
+All cells that are not NoData will be used as source cells.

 Field used to assign values to the pour point locations.